Proof from the field. What convinced them, what almost lost them, what they wish they knew.

 What moved it forward: We positioned around centralized reporting and multi-site standardization rather than denial reduction.
 The demo focused on the cross-facility analytics dashboard.
 He said, "That's what I need to show the board."
 Closed in 62 days after IT integration review.

 Key lesson: Post-acquisition PE plays need standardization messaging.
-The pain isn't denial rates — it's visibility and consistency across acquired entities.
+The pain isn't denial rates.
+It's visibility and consistency across acquired entities.

 Decision trigger: Post-M&A billing chaos + board reporting requirement.